-Towards the end of term two participants begin to research and develop their MA project.
+Towards the end of term two you will begin to research and develop your MA project.

-The second half of term 3 sees a full production of a text-based play usually in our on-campus Corbett Theatre.
+The second half of term 3 sees a full production of an ensemble devised text-based play.

 Fees will increase for each academic year of study.

 When you apply for one of our postgraduate courses, we will assess you on your experience (both academic and practical) and your potential for success.
 You will need to undertake an audition that has an element of physical activity as part of your assessment.

 You need to complete and send us an East 15 application form, along with two confidential references and a copy of your audition payment receipt so that we can schedule your audition.

 Please check the East 15 website for further information.

 Auditions generally take place at our Loughton Campus between December and June.
 You’ll need to prepare two pieces of around two minutes each; one Shakespearean or Jacobean, and one contemporary.

 If you live outside the UK, we audition internationally in different countries each year.
 You can also submit an audition via YouTube or Vimeo if you cannot attend an audition in person.

 For full details, please see the East 15 website.